-- 3.137 For small PIs and small EMIs, the information required in the registration application includes details of how the applicant will comply with its obligation to report major operational or security incidents under regulation 99 of the PSRs 2017 - see Chapter 13 - Reporting and notifications for more information on the incident reporting requirements. - 3.138 Applicants will also need to describe the complaints procedures in place for customers that comply with regulation 101 of the PSRs 2017 for non-eligible complainants and our Dispute Resolution Sourcebook (DISP) for eligible complainants.
+- 3.140137 For small PIs and small EMIs, the information required in the registration application includes details of how the applicant will comply with its obligation to report major operational or security incidents under regulation 99 of the PSRs 2017 - see Chapter 13 - Reporting and ournotifications for more information on the incident reporting Handbookrequirements. - Applicants will also need to describe the complaints procedures in place for 3.141138 customers that comply with regulation 101 of the PSRs 2017 for non-eligible complainants and our Dispute Resolution Sourcebook (DISP) for eligible complainants.
 See Chapter 11 -Complaints handling.

-3.139 The requirements for reporting of security incidents and customer complaints expected for small PIs or small EMIs are the same as those for an authorised PI or authorised EMI (see Part I above).
+The requirements for reporting of security incidents and customer complaints expected for small PIs or small EMIs are the same as those for an authorised PI or authorised EMI (see Part I above).